 There are a few different ways to create a focal point.
 One option is to use a color scheme.
 Choose one or two bright and bold colors throughout your display.
 This could mean painting the background of your booth a bright color or hanging a colorful banner at the front.

 If your artwork is vibrant, you want to use neutral colors to enhance your work.
 White walls will make your artwork pop if you use dark colors for your paintings.

 Another option is to use height.
-Place taller items at the back of your booth and use smaller items displayed on a table to lead the eye towards the back.
+Place taller items at the back of your booth and use smaller items displayed on a table to lead the eye toward the back.
 You could also try using light.
 String up fairy lights or hang a sun catcher in the front of your booth to catch people’s attention.